monkey-projects/mailman/README.md

 Map handlers are useful if you want to provide some more detail to the handler.
-At the very least it requires a `:handler` key, that provides the handler function, which takes an event, and returns some result (probably new events to dispatch).
+At the very least it requires a `:handler` key, that provides the handler function, which takes a context, and returns some result (probably new events to dispatch).

 But you can also add interceptors to them.